-- Writing skills in Spanish - Write longer sentences about different topics: emotions, parts of our house, furniture and school life. - Be able to say/write numbers up to 100 - Describe people using more adjectives and writing more complex sentences. - Learn popular songs to support learning vocabulary - Use more verbs within our work
+- · Develop their writing skills in Spanish

+- Write longer sentences about different topics: emotions, parts of our house, furniture and school life.

+- Be able to say/write numbers up to 100

+Describe people using more adjectives and

+- Describe people using more adjectives and writing more complex sentences.

+- Learn popular songs to support learning vocabulary

+- Use more verbs within their work